 - edit the contents as required; then

-- type "a before a yank command to store the selected text into
+- type "a before a yank command to store the selected

 Entering special characters

 Keys like Esc and Enter can be very common in macros.
 When editing a macro manually, these characters have to be presented literally.